-The following tips are from AMA’s seminar Responding to Conflict: Strategies for Improved Communication
+The following tips are from AMA’s seminar Responding to Conflict: Strategies for Improved Communication:

 The first step: understand that there are no difficult people.
 There are people with whom we have difficulty communicating or with whom we have trouble establishing rapport.
 It generally is not productive to label people and then write them off.
-It is much more useful to recognize they require special observation, analysis, and deliberate communication
+It is much more useful to recognize they require special observation, analysis, and deliberate communication and handling.

 Of course, this takes effort.
 However, once rapport is established with a person with whom we initially had difficulty communicating, it often develops into a rich and productive working relationship.